zzz6519003/substrate-how-to-guides/how-to-substrate/docs/Contribute/how-to-template.md

 ## Use cases

 *What practical use cases can this guide be applied to?
-This can be general, e.g. "implementing a second currency for users to pay fees in" or specific, for e.g. "a runtime migration from a Vec<u32> to SomeStruct ".
-It is likely that the more advanced the guide, the more scpecific its use cases will be.*
+This can be general, e.g. "implementing a second currency for users to pay fees in" or specific, for e.g. "a runtime migration from a `Vec<u32>` to SomeStruct ".
+It is likely that the more advanced the guide, the more specific its use cases will be.*

 ## Overview